 TO TOAST IN OVEN: Place the bread on top of the parchment lined cookie sheet in an even layer.
 Bake at 300º F for 5 minutes.
 Flip the bread, and then, bake for another 5 minutes.

-5. Taste the cherry topping, and adjust the flavors, if needed (more salt? more balsamic reduction?).
+5. Taste the topping, and adjust the flavors, if needed (more salt? more balsamic reduction?).
 Then, top the grilled or toasted bread with the cherry bruschetta topping.
 Serve immediately.